dirtgirlcity/moonscript/docs/reference.md

 arguments can be passed to the function when it is called this way.

-Where there is a space following a variable and a string literal, the function call acts as show above.
+Where there is a space following a variable and a string literal, the function call acts as shown above.
 The string literal belongs to any following expressions (if they exist), which serves as the argument list.

 ```moon